SerendipitousTypo/news/README.md

 ##How to start the app

 ###Install dependencies:
-*!Important: npm install should be run twice from two different folders: parent folder and server/api*
+- [ ] Install client dependencies by running `npm install` at /client
+- [ ] Install api dependencies by running `npm install` at /server/api
+- [ ] Intall static server dependencies by running `npm install` at root

 ####Static Server
-- [ ] Navigate to news/server
+- [ ] Navigate to root
 - [ ] Run npm install to install dependencies.

 ####Client